microsoft/vscode-copilot-release/README.md

 * Report a problem if you don't find what you are looking for.

 If you'd like to report an issue for autocomplete-style suggestions, please use the [GitHub Copilot Discussions](https://github.com/orgs/community/discussions/categories/copilot).
 If you'd like to report an issue with the AI model, please instead use the [VS Code Copilot survey](https://aka.ms/vscode-copilot-survey).

+# New Indexing Feature for Navigating Chat History

+We have introduced a new feature that allows you to quickly navigate to previously asked questions in the chat using an indexing system.
+This feature pairs each chat request with a link to its response, making it easier to find and revisit past conversations.
+The indexed questions and responses are displayed in a sidebar, and you can click on any question to navigate to the corresponding response in the chat.
+This feature aims to enhance the user experience by eliminating the need to scroll through the conversation and reducing the likelihood of repeating questions.